 If you aren’t interested in investing in the stock market, here are a few other suggestions.

 First, have you thought about just opening an online CD?
 It can be really helpful to put money in an account that’s not connected to your checking account less accessible, so you’re less likely to touch it.

 Here’s a comparison table that shows the banks with the best interest rates right now.

 Other Investing Options

 Finally, our last piece of advice is to check out a place like LendingClub, a person-to-person lending network that is regulated and protected.
-It’s another free way to invest.
+It’s another affordable way to invest.